Photon-HDF5/phconvert/README.md

 ## License

-*phconvert* is released under the license GNU GPL Version 2.
+*phconvert* is released under the open source MIT license.